 Kidney tumors can cause abdominal pain, blood in the urine, or non-specific signs such as nausea or vomiting, weight loss, lethargy, or abdominal distension.
-Some animals may also have abnormalities on routine bloodwork, particularly their complete blood count.
+Some animals may also have abnormalities on routine bloodwork, particularly their renal values on blood chemistry evaluation, or abnormalities on their complete blood count.